Waujito/youtubeUnblock/README.md

 - `--tls={enabled|disabled}` Set it if you want not to process TLS traffic in current section.
 May be used if you want to set only UDP-based section.
 (Here section is a unit between `--fbegin` and `--fend` flags).

+- `--tcp-dport-filter=<5,6,200-500>` Filter the TCP destination ports.
+Defaults to no ports.
+Specifie the ports you want to be handled by youtubeUnblock.
+By default, youtubeUnblock will filter only 443 TLS port.
+This may disabled by `--no-dport-filter`.

+- `--tcp-match-connpackets` Use this with `--use-conntrack` set.
+Instead of matching by TLS domains will match packets by OS conntrack connpackets variable (e. g. number of packets sent while connection is alive (SYN is included in the connpackets counter, but anyways will be skipped by youtubeUnblock).
+You should not set too high number for matching.
+I recommend something like 4 or 5.
+If matching happens, youtubeUnblock will send fake and fragement the packet according to fragmentation and faking settings.

 - `--fake-sni={0|1}` This flag enables fake-sni which forces **youtubeUnblock** to send at least three packets instead of one with TLS *ClientHello*: Fake *ClientHello*, 1st part of original *ClientHello*, 2nd part of original *ClientHello*.
 This flag may be related to some Operation not permitted error messages, so before open an issue refer to [Troubleshooting for EPERMS](#troubleshooting-eperms-operation-not-permitted).
 Defaults to **1**.

 - `--fake-sni-seq-len=<length>` This flag specifies **youtubeUnblock** to build a complicated construction of fake client hello packets. length determines how much fakes will be sent.
 Defaults to **1**.